apache/cordova-docs/docs/en/4.0.0/guide/platforms/blackberry/upgrade.md

 9. Copy the `cordova` directory from the new project into the existing project, overwriting the old `cordova` directory.

-## Upgrading 2.7.0 Projects to 2.8.0
+## Upgrading 2.7.0 projects to 2.8.0 ##

+BlackBerry 10:

 BlackBerry 10 uses the new CLI tooling and manages core APIs as plugins.
 The instructions migrate your project to a new project, rather than updating an existing project, due to the complexity of updating an old project.
 Also note that the cordova js script file is now called 'cordova.js' and no longer contains a version string.

-1. Download and extract the Cordova 2.8.0 source to a permanent directory location on your hard drive, for example to `~/Cordova-2.8.0`.
+1. Download and extract the Cordova 2.8.0 source to a permanent location on your hard drive, for example to `~/Cordova-2.8.0`.

 2. Quit any running SDK tools: Eclipse, Momentics and the like.